ESMValGroup/ESMValTool/doc/sphinx/source/esmvaldiag/observations.rst

    already available, and then a folder named after the data set.
 In this folder the cmorized data set will be stored as a netCDF file.

-Your run was successful if a netCDF file was produced in your output directory, and if at some point the output on your screen shows an info line similar to this and no additional error message is shown (note: this is the example for the example data set ``xch4``):
+If your run was successful, one or more NetCDF files are produced in your output directory. and if at some point the output on your screen shows an info line similar to this and no additional error message is shown (note: this is the example for the example data set ``xch4``):